Coping When Addict Refuses Rehab

-Getting help for drug addiction can be hard, but it can be even more challenging to get help for a loved one who is suffering from addiction.
-Addicts can be manipulative by persuading their loved ones into thinking they do not have a problem when the reality is that they do and they need treatment.
-So what do you do then when a loved one refuses to get into a treatment program for drug addiction?
+Often times an addict refuses rehab when confronted by friends or family.
+Since addicts can be manipulative by persuading their loved ones into thinking, they do not have a problem when the reality is that they do, and they need treatment.
+So what do you do then when a loved one or addict refuses rehab to get into a treatment program for drug addiction?

 Here are just a few steps you can take when a loved one refuses to seek help for drug addiction.

 Admit the Addiction to Yourself

 It’s important to understand that you cannot force your loved one to get help.
 When an addict refuses rehab, it is essential to remember the power addiction has.
 That doesn’t mean you should give up on your loved one’s recovery or that you should let them convince you that they are “fine.”
 Above all, loved ones should hold their ground.
 Let them know that their drug or alcohol use is a problem, and treatment is a viable solution to help them.

 Next, get educated about the disease of addiction.
 Each addiction is unique in its symptoms, trends, and signs.
 The more you know about addiction and treatment, the better.
 You will know the best ways to respond, react, and help your loved one without encouraging negative behaviors.
 As a result, the addict will be less likely to refuse rehab when they feel understood.